 - Enter the secret (client key) created in Step 1.

-There are two ways to update your credentials after you've configured an Azure destination in Pendo:
+There are two ways to update your credentials after you've configured a destination in Pendo:

 - Manually rotate credentials through the Pendo UI.